Los Angeles: Religion

 With 621,000 Jews in the metropolitan area, the region has the second-largest population of Jews in the United States, after New York City.
 Many of Los Angeles's Jews now live on the Westside and in the San Fernando Valley, though Boyle Heights once had a large Jewish population before World War II due to restrictive housing covenants.
 Major Orthodox Jewish neighborhoods include Hancock Park, Pico-Robertson, and Valley Village, while Jewish Israelis are well represented in the Encino and Tarzana neighborhoods, and Persian Jews in Beverly Hills.
 Many varieties of Judaism are represented in the greater Los Angeles area, including Reform, Conservative, Orthodox, and Reconstructionist.
 The Breed Street Shul in East Los Angeles, built in 1923, was the largest synagogue west of Chicago in its early decades; it is no longer in daily use as a synagogue and is being converted to a museum and community center.
 The Kabbalah Centre also has a presence in the city.

 The International Church of the Foursquare Gospel was founded in Los Angeles by Aimee Semple McPherson in 1923 and remains headquartered there to this day.
 For many years, the church convened at Angelus Temple, which, at its construction, was one of the largest churches in the country.

-Wilshire Boulevard Temple is one of the largest synagogues in LA.
+Wilshire Boulevard Temple is one of the largest synagogues in L.A.

 Los Angeles has had a rich and influential Protestant tradition.
 The first Protestant service in Los Angeles was a Methodist meeting held in a private home in 1850, and the oldest Protestant church still operating, First Congregational Church, was founded in 1867.
 In the early 1900s the Bible Institute Of Los Angeles published the founding documents of the Christian Fundamentalist movement and the Azusa Street Revival launched Pentecostalism.
 The Metropolitan Community Church also had its origins in the Los Angeles area.
 Important churches in the city include First Presbyterian Church of Hollywood, Bel Air Presbyterian Church, First African Methodist Episcopal Church of Los Angeles, West Angeles Church of God in Christ, Second Baptist Church, Crenshaw Christian Center, McCarty Memorial Christian Church, and First Congregational Church.